Notable trees are those that have special protection and are listed individually or in stands in the District Plan.

 - select 'turn all layers off'

-Notable trees will be displayed within the map as a 'tree' icon.
+Notable trees will be displayed within the map as a green triangle icon.